-I-405, SR-73 to I-605 Segment:

-Status: Design-Build Underway
+I-405, SR-73 to I-605 Segment: Status: Design-Build Underway

-Summary: OCTA and Caltrans are working together to widen I-405 through the Cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster.
-These improvements will add one general purpose lane, add a second lane to be combined with the existing HOV lane to provide a dual express lanes facility, and improve the local interchanges along the corridor from SR-73 to I-605.2
+Summary: OCTA and Caltrans are working together to widen I-405 through the Cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster in the approximately 16mile project area.
+These improvements will add one general purpose lane, add a second lane to be combined with the existing HOV lane to provide a dual express lanes facility, and improve the local interchanges along the corridor from SR-73 to I-605.4

-During the guarter, work continued on ROW acquisition, utility coordination, environmental permitting, and public outreach.
+During the guarter, work continued on ROW acquisition, utility coordination, and public outreach.
 Other work includes review of design-builder submittals including design and construction submittals.
-OCTA's toll lanes system integrator, Kapsch, is now under contract and working with OCTA and the designbuilder.
-In February 2019, OCTA received \$400 million in net proceeds for the Project as a result of issuing taxexempt municipal bonds.
-Clearing and grubbing, including tree and ground cover removal, and rough grading activities have also advanced in the last quarter.
-More recently, significant roadway construction activities, such as installation of drainage systems, retaining walls and paving operations, have begun.
-Construction activities continued on the Slater Avenue, McFadden Avenue, Magnolia Street, Goldenwest Street and Bolsa Chica Road bridges.
-Both Slater Avenue and McFadden Avenue are one-stage bridges, which means the bridges are closed to traffic during reconstruction.
-The Slater Avenue bridge abutments and columns have been completed and construction of the bridge superstructure will begin in the next month.
-The Slater Avenue bridge will be the first new bridge completed and is anticipated to open to traffic in late 2019.
-The McFadden Avenue bridge is anticipated to be open to traffic in the spring of 2020.
-Magnolia Street, Goldenwest Street, Bolsa Chica Road and Fairview Road are two-stage bridges, which means traffic will be maintained on the remaining portion of the bridge while the first half of the new bridge is constructed.
-In March 2019, the Fairview Road bridge was partially demolished and bridge reconstruction work began.
-Utility relocations have begun at various locations along the Project.
+OCTA's toll lanes system integrator, Kapsch, is now under contract and working with OCTA and the design-builder.
+Significant roadway construction activities, including installation of drainage systems, retaining walls, and paving operations are underway.
+Additionally, approximately 18 walls are under construction at this time as well.
+Construction of the Slater Avenue bridge is nearing completion, and construction of the approaching roadways is set to begin.
+The Slater Avenue bridge will be the first new bridge completed and is anticipated to open to traffic in late August or early September 2019.
+Construction on the McFadden Avenue bridge continues, and is anticipated to be open to traffic in the summer of 2020.
+Significant bridge construction also continued at Fairview Road, Magnolia Street, Goldenwest Street, Bolsa Chica Road and Westminister Boulevard bridges.
+These are two-stage bridges, which means traffic will be maintained on the remaining portion of the bridge while the first half of the new bridge is constructed.
+Construction also began recently on the Santa Ana River bridge and the Harbor Boulevard bridge.
+Construction at the Santa Ana River and Harbor Boulevard bridges consists of widening the existing freeway bridge over both of those facilities.
 Lastly, OCTA continued targeted public outreach this past quarter in the form of neighborhood meetings in anticipation of the construction activities mentioned previously.
 Construction is scheduled to be completed in 2023.